 About Marie Østergaard

-Marie is Head of Community Engagement, Partnerships and Communication of Dokk1.
+Marie is Library Director at Aarhus Public Libraries.
 Since 2001, she has been part of Aarhus Public Libraries’ development of the physical library of the future.
 Focusing on interactions, user-involvement, network-development, prototyping and communication in the physical library space, Aarhus has investigated new technologies, involvement processes and learning.
 In a wide range of projects and processes with users, network and partners she has focused on the development of the “next library” – the library of the future.
 From 2005, Marie was the project leader of the building of Dokk1, implementing and developing these ideas as well as introducing new forms of user- and citizen involvement in the planning and building of Dokk1.
 Marie is also part of Ineli – International Network of Emerging Library Innovators.

 Virtual Reality for Creative Reuses in Cultural Institutions

 If you have registered for the conference before 15/3 you get the opportunity to take part in this preconference special.
 In case you are among the lucky participants, you will receive an invitation.

 This workshop will give an overview of the history of virtual reality and how this technology has become a new tool for a wide range of applications in the last two years.
 We will take a closer look at how virtual reality could be used for creative reuses of cultural heritage in the context of memory institutions.